raipc/atsd-api-python/README.md

     >>> from atsd_client.services import SeriesService
     >>> conn = atsd_client.connect()
 ```

-All data needed to connect and authorize ATSD is by default taken from the `connection.properties` file.
-###Initializing the Service
+### Initializing the Service

-The client provides a set of services for interacting with a particular type of objects in ATSD, for example, `Series`, `Property`, `Alert`,  and `Message` objects
+The client provides a set of services for interacting with a particular type of records in ATSD, for example, `Series`, `Property`, and `Message` objects
 as well as with metadata objects such as `Entity`, `Metric`, and `EntityGroup`.
 An example of creating a service is provided below.